dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-adding-search-engine-optimization.md

     - https://www.kaggle.com/mauris-felis-ac
 ```

-To make sure the SEO plugin is working I have to check my current seo score [seositecheckup.com](https://seositecheckup.com).
+To be sure that the plugin is working I have to check my current seo score [seositecheckup.com](https://seositecheckup.com).
 Currently the blog scores **78 out of 100**, hopefully this will increase afterwards.

 _Update!!_ For some reason the score went down to **74**.
 I think this has something to do with `jekyll` using `h2` tag for each post.
 But before jumping into conclusion I need to find out how really SEO works.